Impact of facial landmark localization on facial expression recognition: Effectiveness of landmark localization

 \subsection{Robustness to head pose variations}

-In this experiment, we focus on head pose variations only, by investigating which types of head poses are the most challenging.
-To do so, we run experiments only on sequences where the face has a neutral expression from the onset to the offset.
-In Table \ref{landmarks_t4}, the results are split by type of head pose variations.
-The reported figures ($\Delta\mathrm{AUC}$ and $\Delta\mathrm{FR}$) are the differences in performance from static Neutral faces to Neutral faces in the presence of head pose variations.
-Negative values (resp. positive values) for $\Delta\mathrm{AUC}$ indicate a decrease (resp. increase) in performance due to the head pose.
-Similarly, positive values (resp. negatives values) for $\Delta\mathrm{FR}$ indicate a decrease (resp. increase) in performance due to the head pose.
+In this experiment, we place the emphasis on head pose variations, by highlighting which type of head pose presents the most difficulties.
+In Table \ref{landmarks_t4}, the results are split by head pose variations.
+AUC and FR are computed on all sequences with a neutral face between the onset and the offset phase.
+The results ($\Delta\mathrm{AUC}$ and $\Delta\mathrm{FR}$) correspond to the difference in performance between a frontal neutral face and a neutral face in the presence of the different head pose variations.
+Negative (resp. positive) values for $\Delta\mathrm{AUC}$ (resp. $\Delta\mathrm{FR}$) indicate difficulties in the presence of the given head pose variation.

-The results in Table \ref{landmarks_t4} show that some head pose variations impede face alignment more than the others.
-Diag and Pitch lead to severe drops of the AUC and Diag increases the FR considerably, suggesting that these pose variations are the most challenging.
-They involve out-of-plane rotations, which have a significant impact on the appearance of the face.
-The difference in FR (stable for Pitch, increased for Diag) shows that the combination of several out-of-planes rotations in the Diag movement makes landmark detection more difficult, resulting in more totally mismatched detections.
-Yaw, Roll, and Tx also decrease the AUC, but with more stable values of the FR,\footnote{The average FR for Yaw is due to a single outlier (TCDCN); FR values remain stable for all other methods (with a slight improvement for SBR).} showing that face alignment approaches can manage these variations better.
-Despite the decrease in AUC, the stable FR shows that the errors generated are fairly small and do not result in landmark detection failures.
+According to the results in Table \ref{landmarks_t4}, some head pose variations seem more difficult to handle than others.
+Diagonal and pitch lead to a severe drop in the AUC and a considerable increase in the FR, suggesting that these head pose variations are the most challenging.
+They involve out-of-plane rotations, some of them on several rotation axes, which have a significant impact on the appearance of the face and the geometry of the landmarks.
+This decrease in performance may also be related to an insufficient amount of training data for these movements.
+There is a drop in the AUC for yaw, roll, and translation-x as well, but with a $\Delta\mathrm{FR}$ of almost zero~\footnote{The average $\Delta\mathrm{FR}$ for roll and yaw is due to a single outlier (respectively DAN and TCDCN).}.
+This shows a better ability of the approaches to manage these variations.
+The errors generated are fairly small and do not result in localization failures.
+Even for SAN, which has the best overall performance, the average $\Delta\mathrm{AUC}$ remains high with a loss of -5.48 with, however, an average $\Delta\mathrm{FR}$ of 0.